People

 I recently completed my MSc in Biology studying cooperation and communication of wild bottlenose dolphins through the University of Massachusetts Dartmouth and the Cedar Key Dolphin Project.
 For my PhD in Experimental Psychology, I will be investigating the development of motivation to cooperate in human children.
 In other words, what factors are most important in making children want to cooperate with one another?
 I will also be comparing cooperation in humans with other species, mainly chimps and dolphins, to examine how cooperative interactions have evolved through time in other highly social species.

-Phoebe Harding-Walker
+Phoebe Walker-Sharpe

 Kirstie Hartwell